 To achieve the maximum rate of turn, the greatest possible force toward the centre of the turn is required.
 This is achieved by inclining the lift vector as far as possible.
-Therefore, maximum CL, achieved at the maximum angle of attack, is combined with the maximum angle of bank.
+Therefore, maximum CL (coefficient of lift), achieved at the maximum angle of attack, is combined with the maximum angle of bank.

 A minimum radius turn achieves a change of direction using less space and is usually done at a lower speed.